DATA STRUCTURES AND ALGORITHMS

 "The instructor and university reserve the right to modify elements of the course during the term.
 The university may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes."

 All assignments are to be submitted to the instructor at the beginning of the lecture.

-To read the assignment files, you'll need the Adobe Reader,
+To read the assignment files, you'll need the Adobe Reader, which is here.

-The lecture slides are a collection of textbook
+The lecture slides are a collection